kevinallenbriggs/redisforlosers.github.io/README.md

 	- Provided support to clients through phone and email in a calm and effective manner resulting in increased client retention and satisfaction.
 	- Initiated several internal reviews  of resource allocations and administrative processes in order to evaluate effectiveness leading to an annual savi ngs of over $4,000.
 	- Responsible for the administration of 10-15 Red Hat Enterprise Linux servers.
+	- Configured and maintained websites created with both a custom CMS and Wordpress.
+This included working with common Wordpress plugins such as WooCommerce, WP Super Cache, Contact Forms 7 and many others.

 - **Manager**, KJB Court Services, LLC. - Lafayette, LA
 *Jun 2011 - May 2014*